komascript/third-party-enhancements/setspaceenhanced/README.md

 features and improvements by patching package [`setspace`](https://ctan.org/pkg/setspace).

-# Unpacking and Installation for Users
+# Installation for Users

-If you are a user, you should wait until all the packages has been added to your preferred TeX distribution.
-Then you can use the package manager of your TeX distribution to install all the packages.
+If you are a user, you should wait until all the package has been added to your preferred TeX distribution.
+Then you can use the package manager of your TeX distribution to install the packages.

 # Unpacking for Distributors

-Distributors should download the [distribution from CTAN](https://www.ctan.org/pkg/setspaceenhanced).
+Distributors should download [the distribution from CTAN](https://www.ctan.org/pkg/setspaceenhanced).
 This consists in:

 * `setspaceenhanced.dtx`